dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

 interactively with the :doc:`dials.image_viewer<../programs/dials_image_viewer>`.
 The image mode buttons at the bottom of the "Settings" window allow a preview of how the parameters affect the spot finding algorithm.
-The final image, (‘threshold’) is the one on which spots were found, so ensuring this produces peaks at real diffraction spot positions will give the best chance of success.
+The final image, ("threshold") is the one on which spots were found, so ensuring this produces peaks at real diffraction spot positions will give the best chance of success.

 The second external viewer, the :doc:`dials.reciprocal_lattice_viewer<../programs/dials_reciprocal_lattice_viewer>`,